Burgers equation from non-thermal stationary states in nearly-integrable gases: Hydrodynamic equation

-where $\ell_{\rm h}$ is macroscopic length characterizing spatial variations of $\rhop$ and $\langle v\rangle$ is the characteristic velocity of the state $\rhop$.
+where $\ell_{\rm h}$ is hydrodynamic length characterizing spatial variations of $\rhop$ and $\langle v\rangle$ is the characteristic velocity of the state $\rhop$.
 By $\ell_{\mathrm{mic}}$ we denoted characteristic spatial scale of the GHD diffusion process.
-The introduced small parameters are called Chapman--Enskog parameters.
+The introduced small parameters $\deltacei,\deltaceii$ are called ChE parameters.
 In classical kinetic theory $\deltacei$ is known as Knudsen number.
-For more discussion on the second Chapman--Enskog parameter we refer to \cite{navierstokes}.
-Another important aspect of the Chapman--Enskog method is the assumption that time enters $\rhop$ only implicitly through the time-dependence of conserved charge, i.e.,
+For more discussion on the second ChE parameter we refer to \cite{navierstokes}.
+Another important aspect of the ChE method is the assumption, that time enters $\rhop$ only implicitly through the time-dependence of conserved charge, i.e.,

 Solution to GHD-Boltzmann equation satisfying this condition is called a normal solution.